ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 * Is the root password listed on the Gateway Appliance Details page the correct password for the root user?
     If not, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg) next to the root password and change the password to match the actual root password for the vSRX.
 * Is the root user account disabled for SSH access to the vSRX?

+## Correcting error 1119
+{: #correcting-1119}

+The vSRX may have a configuration that is blocking local console access through telnet.
+Check for the following configuration and remove it before retrying the precheck operation:

+`set system ports console disable`
+`set system ports console insecure`

+Other issues may include an incorrect vSRX password.
+{: tip}

 ## Correcting error 1124
 {: #correcting-1124}